CEO | Liaison Group

 Senior Manager | Liaison Financial

-And here I am – three years later, having visited the Amani centre in Tanzania and met the amazing staff and support workers, and more importantly the children who are benefiting from a new start in life through Amani.
+And here I am – six years later, having visited the Amani centre in Tanzania and met the amazing staff and support workers, and more importantly, the children who are benefiting from a new start in life through Liaison Amani.

 All children have the right to a full belly, to feel safe and to feel like they matter.
 Being part of such a fantastic cause really feels like I am making a difference and I am excited to put my energy into helping change lives.

 When a trustee vacancy was announced I had only been with Liaison for a couple of weeks, but I immediately knew that this was an opportunity for me to become a part of something life changing by committing to a cause that would have a huge impact on young lives.